life-and-dev/son/index.md

 > Jesus answered and said unto him, "Because I said unto thee, 'I saw thee under the fig tree', believest thou? thou shalt see greater things than these."
 > And he saith unto him, "Verily, verily, I say unto you, Hereafter ye shall see heaven open, and the angels of God ascending and descending upon [the Son of man](https://eternal.family.net.za/god/son/essence/of-man).
 >
-> —John 1:45-51 (KJV)
+> — John 1:45-51 (KJV)

 #### The centurion

-> When the centurion and those who were with him, keeping watch over Jesus, saw the earthquake and what took place, they were filled with awe and said, ***"Truly this was the Son of God!"*** —Matthew 27:54 (NKJV)
+> When the centurion and those who were with him, keeping watch over Jesus, saw the earthquake and what took place, they were filled with awe and said, ***"Truly this was the Son of God!"*** — Matthew 27:54 (NKJV)

 #### Demons and Evil Spirits

 Even Jesus' enemies in the spiritual realm — beings who existed in God's presence and knew spiritual truth firsthand — recognized His identity as the Son of God.
 Unlike humans who might be deceived, demons had no choice but to acknowledge reality:

-> And whenever the unclean spirits saw him, they fell down before him and cried out, **"You are the Son of God."** —Mark 3:11 (ESV)
+> And whenever the unclean spirits saw him, they fell down before him and cried out, **"You are the Son of God."** — Mark 3:11 (ESV)

 > And behold, they cried out, "What have you to do with us, **O Son of God**?
-Have you come here to torment us before the time?" —Matthew 8:29 (ESV)
+Have you come here to torment us before the time?" — Matthew 8:29 (ESV)

 > And there was in their synagogue a man with an unclean spirit.
 And he cried out, "What have we to do with you, Jesus of Nazareth?
 Have you come to destroy us?
-I know who you are — **the Holy One of God**." —Mark 1:23-24 (ESV)
+I know who you are — **the Holy One of God**." — Mark 1:23-24 (ESV)

 Notice what demons never said.
 They never addressed Jesus as:
 - "God Himself"